samueldobbie/markup/README.md

 ### How does Markup compare to existing annotation tools?

-to-do: table of iaa score + time + similar metric comparisons
+To-do: table of iaa score + time + similar metric comparisons

 ### Usage